-Laurel has spent time in the studio as well, recording on a variety of projects including jingles for radio, Rhiannon’s “Flight” cd, and background vocals for children’s singer/advocate, Raffi.
+Laurel has spent time in the studio as well, recording on a variety of projects including singing on and co-producing Rhiannon’s “Flight” cd, background vocals for children’s singer/advocate, Raffi and various recorded projects.
 Laurel has a number of personal recordings in the works, including spontaneous compositions with a 17 voice choir, soundscapes for relaxation, and improvised looper compositions.
-Her jazz cd “When I Was a Bird” (available cdbaby and itunes) was produced with the talents of some of Canada’s finest musicians.
+Her jazz cd “When I Was a Bird” (CDbaby, itunes, Spotify) was released in 2015 and features the talents of some of Canada’s finest musicians.

 Daughter of musical parents who first met in a church choir, Laurel began singing at a young age.
 She grew up listening to everything from Joni Mitchell to Puccini, Led Zepellin to Nat King Cole and Glenn Miller.
 In 1992, after several years of classical voice training, she met Rhiannon, a founding member of Bobby McFerrin’s cutting-edge a cappella group “Voicestra” and was introduced to the wild world of vocal improvisation.
 Exposure to this approach altered Laurel’s relationship to music and inspired her to delve deeper into the art of improvisation, as well as to complete a diploma program in Jazz and Contemporary Music at VCC.

 In 1993 Laurel attended Bobby McFerrin’s 24-hour “Sing For Your Life” at Grace Cathedral, San Francisco.
 So moved by the experience, she returned to Vancouver to produce her own choral events: “SongRise–A Celebration of Improvised Voice” (New Year’s Eve 1995) and “SongRise–Voices Raised for the New Millennium” (New Year’s Eve 1999.)
 These inspirational gatherings brought together over 150 singers, a host of talented conductors, and 1200 audience members in the creation of a five-hour improvised vocal soundscape to welcome the New Year.
 These events helped to establish an ongoing improvisational singing community in Vancouver and helped spread Rhiannon’s work to a larger community in Vancouver and at Hollyhock on Cortes Island.